The Jesus Challenge

 Yes, I know I’m throwing hard thoughts at a large number of good people; if I knew a better way to do this, I would.
 But smooth words are not always the best words, and I’m trusting you to be conscious adults.

 So, here is my list of what Jesus thought were his most important sayings.
 They are all literally translated, save for the first one, which I think is closer to his actual meaning.
 (The original is Mark 1:15.
-You can look it up.
-And I encourage you to parse it with a Greek lexicon.).
+You can look it up and parse it with a Greek lexicon.)

 The time has arrived and the way of the higher realm has come to you.
 Change your thinking and take in this good news.